 Aspirin has been a mainstay in treating pain and inflammation since it was isolated from willow tree bark in the 1800s.
 Since then, many NSAIDs, or non-steroidal anti-inflammatory drugs, like ibuprofen and naproxen have provided pain relief.
-But for those in the minority who suffer from aspirin and NSAID allergies, different treatment options become vital to attaining relief.
+But for those in the minority with aspirin and NSAID allergies, different treatment options become vital to attaining relief.

 Aspirin and NSAID Allergy

-Since aspirin and NSAIDs are common medications, it is important to know if you suffer from an allergy to these treatments.
+Since aspirin and NSAIDs are common medications, it is important to know if you have an allergy to these treatments.
 An allergic reaction usually occurs within a couple hours of taking the medication and can range from mild to serious.
 Reactions may include:

 Skin: redness, swelling of lips and tongue, hives, itching